Homepage Icon

 Practice Snapshot for Arizona Attorneys

 Estate planning in Arizona is shaped by community property rules.
 These rules make asset characterization and spousal rights central to drafting and funding decisions.
 There is no state estate tax.
-Small estate procedures are available for estates up to $75,000.
+Small estate affidavit procedures apply to personal property under $200,000 and real property under $300,000.

-Local practitioners routinely navigate: Community property state with specific characterization rules, Beneficiary deeds available for real property, No state estate or inheritance tax, and Summary probate for estates under $75,000.
+Local practitioners routinely navigate: Community property state with specific characterization rules, Beneficiary deeds available for real property, No state estate or inheritance tax, and Small estate affidavit for personal property under $200,000 (ARS 14-3971); real property threshold is $300,000.

 Common Arizona filings and forms include: Arizona Deeds, Arizona Statutory Power of Attorney, Arizona Living Will and Healthcare Power of Attorney, and Community Property Agreement.
 Key Arizona statutory touchpoints include: Arizona Community Property Laws, Arizona Deeds Act, and Arizona Trust Code.